benanders/rjni/README.md

 use jni::{JavaVM, Value, Type};

 fn main() {
-	// Create the Java virtual machine, giving it the class path.
-The class path
+	// Create the Java virtual machine.
+The argument to this function
+	// is a list of paths that will be combined to create the Java
-	// is the location the JVM will look for any compiled .class and .jar files,
+	// classpath.
+The classpath is a list of directories the JVM
-	// in order to locate a class. let jvm = JavaVM::new(".").expect("Failed to create Java virtual machine!");
+	// will look in when trying to locate a .class or .jar file. let jvm = JavaVM::new(&[Path::new(".")])
+		.expect("Failed to create Java virtual machine!");

 	// Load the `Test` class.
-The JVM will look for a Test.class file in the class
+The JVM will look for a `Test.class` file in
-	// path to find it.
+	// the classpath to find it.
-	let class = jvm.class("Test").expect("Couldn't find class!");
+	let class = jvm.class("Test")
+		.expect("Couldn't find class `Test`!");

 	// Create an instance of the `Test` class.
-The array of values is the arguments
+The array of values are the arguments
 	// to be passed to the class' constructor.
 In this case, the Test class'
-	// constructor takes a single integer as its arguments. let object = class.instance(&[Value::Int(5)]).expect("Couldn't instantiate class!");
+	// constructor takes a single integer as an argument.
+	//
+	// A none value will be returned if the constructor's arguments are invalid,
+	// a Java error occurred, or any other reason the JNI can come up with. let object = class.instance(&[Value::Int(5)])
+		.expect("Couldn't instantiate class!");

-	// Call the method `incrementCurrent` on the instance we just created.
+	// Call the method `incrementCurrent` on the object we just created.
-	// The empty array is the arguments to pass into the function, and the
+	// The empty array specifies the arguments to pass into the function,
-	// last type is the return type of the function (in this case, void). object.call("incrementCurrent", &[], Type::Void);
+	// and the second argument is the return type of the function (in
+	// this case, void).
+	object.call("incrementCurrent", &[], Type::Void);

-	// Call the `getCurrent` method on the instance, and assign its
+	// Call the `getCurrent` method on the object, and assign its
-	// result to `value`.
-In this case, the function takes no arguments
+	// return value to `value`.
+In this case, the function takes no
-	// and returns an integer.
+	// arguments and returns an integer.
 	let value = object.call("getCurrent", &[], Type::Int).unwrap();

-	// Print the value we just received. println!("{}", value);
+	// Print the value we just fetched from the object. println!("{}", value);
 }
 ```